HDX Channel from Desktop Test

 Comparing the values of these measures across users will reveal which user has been transmitting/receiving bandwidth-intensive flash data.

-HDX media stream for flash data bandwidth output
+HDX media stream for flash data bandwidth output:

-Indicates the bandwidth used from the virtual desktop to this user for flash data traffic.
+Indicates the bandwidth used from the virtual desktop to this user for flash data traffic

 Kbps

-Input line speed
+Session line speed input:

 Indicates the average line speed of all the sessions of this user to the desktop.